Dave-team/Knowledge-base/Principles.md

 - Travel
 - Fulfil bucket list
 - Do things that create lasting memories
+- Get many 'highs' in your life and be in the moment to fully appreciate them
 - Experience and explore more

 ### Personal goals & hobbies